We conduct applied research to help fulfill the Center for Veterinary Medicine's mission to protect human and animal health.

 Can you identify a drug that can fight drug resistant Campylobacter?

 During an infectious disease outbreak linked to puppies, an antimicrobial resistant strain of Campylobacter sickened patients and they weren’t responding to the drug approved to treat it.
-Scientists in the Office of Research were asked if they could find a drug that would work.
+Scientists in the Office of Applied Science were asked if they could find a drug that would work.
 Spoiler alert: They did!
 Read How FDA’s Center for Veterinary Medicine Improved Human Healthcare During an Outbreak Linked to Puppies.